jdoleary/Spellmasons/docs/TasksCurrent.md

 - (h) bug: In multiplayer: target similar, damage x3 on 2 draggers made their position go to null null
 - (h) done?: melee prediction is still off
     - simplest solution is just to make sure that units cannot do damage to the player if they aren't warning of damage incoming on the start of the turn
-- h: bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
-    - This doesn't happen in fullscreen
-    - Test in windowed mode on Electron
 - h: bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
     - this is a race condition because I'm still able to move freely after his cast triggers
 - resurrect should take longer to return to base mana